chrispfchung/chrispfchung.github.io/_posts/2019-08-29-boston-housing-data.md

 ---
-title: "Used Linear Regression to Model and Predict Housing Prices with the Classic Boston Housing Dataset"
+title: "Used Linear Regression To Model And Predict Housing Prices With The Classic Boston Housing Dataset"

 date: 2019-08-29